 The Carbon Law intends for a halving of global emissions of greenhouse gases each decade.
 Scope 3 is the key to the radical climate footprint reduction that is needed.

-Companies have a central role to play in reducing greenhouse gas emissions.
 Emissions are classified into the categories of scope 1, 2 and 3, according to the GHG protocol — the international standard for governments, companies and organizations.
 75% of the total corporate emissions come from scope 3 sources, upstreams and downstreams.

 Scope 1, 2 och 3